 When it comes to diet, the Yellow Tang is an omnivore that feeds on both plant and animal matter in the wild.
 In captivity, they should be offered a balanced diet of both prepared and live foods.
 Prepared foods should include high-quality flakes or pellets that are designed for herbivores, as well as frozen or freeze-dried algae and other vegetarian fare.
 Live foods can include brine shrimp or Mysis shrimp, which will help ensure proper nutrition and provide enrichment for your fish.

-See also What is Yellowfin Tuna Animal
+See also What is Yellowthroat Animal

 It’s important to feed your Yellow Tang several times per day in small amounts if possible so that they get enough nutrition without creating too much waste in your tank.
 If you find that they are not eating their prepared food, you can try offering them some frozen or freeze-dried seaweed to encourage them to eat more of their regular food.